 Whether you’re a firm believer ready to break out your Ghostbusters gear at every bump in the night or if you sleep better believing that the supernatural is restricted to the grand world of cinema – the Halloween season is the perfect time to indulge in a little paranormal intrigue.
-So sit back in the safety of your own home and check out these genuinely spooky haunts in Italy.
+So sit back in the safety of your own home and check out these genuinely spooky, haunted places in Italy.

 Venice – Ca’Dario